An Elite Creative Writing Course For High School Students

 How much time does it take?

 Students should be prepared to commit at least six hours per week.
 This includes roughly three hours of live interaction with instructors and three hours for completing assignments each week.
-The Honors Academy is more rigorous than a traditional high school writing course, and families should plan accordingly to make sure students have enough time for their coursework.

 Why are there only 60 slots available?